 - Prepare the solution that has white vinegar and water with a 1:1 ratio

 - Put the decorations in a bucket and soak them using a prepared vinegar solution

 - Leave 10,15 minutes.
 Then scrub and clean the ornaments using a brush

-- You should continue this cleaning process until all snails and eggs are detach from gravel and tools
+- You should continue this cleaning process until all snails and eggs are detached from gravel and tools

 - Wash ornaments using rinse cool running water

 Important: If you have any ornaments prepared with calcium carbonate, you should skip these steps.
-Acetic acids contain in vinegar can react with calcium carbonates and can corrode ornaments.
+Acetic acids contained in vinegar can react with calcium carbonates and can corrode ornaments.

 Filter System cleaning from snails and their eggs